firebird-finance/firebird-docs/docs/guide3.md

 When you provide liquidity on vSwap, you will receive VLP tokens.
 Additionally, you can then use your VLP tokens to farm for Value Rewards.

-**Lets provide some liquidity and get vSwap pool \(VLP\) tokens**
+**Let’s provide some liquidity and get vSwap pool \(VLP\) tokens**

 1. Go to [https://valuedefi.io/](https://valuedefi.io) and select the pool you want to farm in:
 ![Guide](img/g2-1.png)

-For this tutorial I’m going to provide liquidity for DAI/Value, for this I will receive VLP tokens.
+For this tutorial I’m going to provide liquidity for DAI/Value and receive VLP tokens.
 I can also use these tokens to farm Value.

 2. You’ll see an icon to create a VLT for your selected pool.
 Click this to go to vSwap to create the token.
 ![Guide](img/g2-2.png)